It’s difficult to find the time to do everything on your list at work, let alone in life.

-Today, I don’t cheat sleep anymore.
-In fact, I believe getting a full night’s sleep and even taking naps is a secret weapon most leaders miss.
+Today, I don’t cheat on sleep anymore.
+In fact, I believe getting a full night’s sleep and even napping is a secret weapon most leaders miss.

 You think more clearly and are simply nicer to be around when you’re rested.
 Everyone is.
 And those are two key characteristics of effective leaders.

 Everyone will ask you to stay up later to get things done.

 Go to bed on time.
 You’ll actually get more done—refreshed and alive in the morning.Leaders who go to bed on time get more–not less–done, than leaders who cheat sleep.
 Click To Tweet

 Everyone wants you to have a great family life as a leader, but then they’ll ask you to please attend their event next Saturday (which happens to be your family day).

 Too many leaders cave and say yes to the event.

 Every time you say yes to an event on your day off, you say no to your family.